Counseling Services Can Benefit Everyone:

 Scheduling Your First Appointment

 When you contact the SFCC to schedule an appointment, you will be given a specific time (typically within 24-48 hours) where one of our professional counselors will contact you, by phone, to ask you some questions that will help the Counseling Center Staff determine how to best serve you.
 These conversations usually last 15 minutes.
 At the end of this conversation you will be scheduled to meet face-to-face with a counselor.

-When you arrive for your first visit you will be asked to complete some paperwork.
-Most individuals need approximately 15 minutes to complete these materials, please plan accordingly and arrive early.
 Feel free to print out, review, and sign the Information and Informed Consent Form [below] and bring it with you to your first counseling session.